Ceelog/phpdoc-en/src/set/mysqlinfo.md

 In the PHP documentation you will come across another term - *extension*.
 The PHP code consists of a core, with optional extensions to the core functionality.
-PHP's MySQL-related extensions, such as the *mysqli* extension, and the *mysql* extension, are implemented using the PHP extension framework.
+PHP's MySQL-related extensions, such as the mysqli extension, and the PDO MySQL driver extension, are implemented using the PHP extension framework.

 An extension typically exposes an API to the PHP programmer, to allow its facilities to be used programmatically.
 However, some extensions